slimsuite/buscomp/BUSCOMP.md

 * **Partial**: 40-95% combined coverage.
 * **Ghost**: Hits meeting local cutoff but <40% combined coverage.
 * **Missing**: No hits meeting local cutoff.

+**NOTE:** `Duplicated` genes are explicitly those with hits on two *different* contigs/scaffolds.
+BUSCOMP is focused on identifying the coding potential of an assembly rather than a detailed completeness assessment.
+Duplicated genes on the *same* contig/scaffold will be marked as `Complete`.

 In addition to individual assembly stats, BUSCO and BUSCOMP ratings are compiled across user-defined groups of assemblies with various outputs to give insight into how different assemblies complement each other.
 Ratings are